What does the Aero Club of South Africa mean to you?

 Yes, we have many sections with volunteers that give selflessly to look after their sport, but these committees and associations meet all too infrequently and change so often that it is difficult to maintain impetus to complete projects and to pay attention to every challenge which arises that may threaten recreational and sport aviation.
 On the whole there is an amazing amount of apathy and the feeling that somebody will do it.
 When it does not happen there is much complaining.

 There are certain acts and regulatory requirements that have been formulated over the years to protect recreational and sport aviation.
-The Aero Club and more recently RAASA have various authorities and are recognised by various governmental and international aviation bodies as the governing bodies in South Africa.
-The Aero Club of South Africa the officially recognised body representing all 15 affiliated sections on the various committees and forums listed below;
+The Aero Club are recognised by various governmental and international aviation bodies as the governing bodies in South Africa.
+The Aero Club of South Africa is the official recognised body representing all affiliated sections on the various committees and forums listed below;

 - Industry Liaison Forum ( ILF)